2512500960/FMG-rootfs-extract/readme.md

 3. from the [linux kernel boot process](https://0xax.gitbooks.io/linux-insides/content/Booting/linux-bootstrap-5.html)  and the [related code](https://elixir.bootlin.com/linux/v4.14.200/source/arch/x86/boot/compressed/misc.c#L279) we know that kernel has several boot stages, out best guess is that the decryption of vmlinux is happening right before decompression of vmlinux

-   from the boot protocol we could have some address for setting breakpoints
+   from the boot protocol we could have some addresses for setting breakpoints

    ![image-20240811142625213](imgs/typoraimage-20240811142625213.png)